Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Universal Control of Bosonic Error-Corrected Qudits

+However, we claim that this circuit can be achieved in three gate sequences given we can obtain fast $S$ gates using a two-mode extension of the echoed conditional displacement~\cite{campagne2020quantum,eickbusch2022fast,sivak2023real}.
+This decomposition is given in Ref.~\cite{ISA} for entangling oscillator gates in the weak dispersive regime, and we present it in App.~\ref{app:finite-SUM} in the context of two-qubit GKP operations.
 Fast echoed conditional displacement was obtained using (weak) dispersive coupling in the displaced frame.
 Similarly, we can obtain a fast echoed conditional SUM gate using (weak) dispersive coupling in a two-mode squeezed frame.
-The two-mode squeezing required for this operation can be obtained from single-mode squeezing and beam-splitters using Bloch-Messiah decomposition~\cite{ISA}.
+The two-mode squeezing required for this operation can be obtained from single-mode squeezing and beam-splitters using a Bloch-Messiah decomposition~\cite{ISA}.
 Thus, this circuit involves two single-mode squeezing operations and two beam-splitters to go to the two-mode squeezing frame using TMS$(\alpha,\pi)$ (see definition in Ref.~\cite{ISA}).
 In this new frame, the circuit uses evolution under the dispersive interaction in this frame for the duration $t_\mathrm{CX}\ge \frac{\Delta^2}{\chi\sinh{2\alpha}}+\frac{2\Delta^2}{\chi}$ where $\chi$ is the strength of the weak dispersive coupling.
 Thus, by increasing $\alpha$ one can make this process much faster.
 Hypothetically, $\lim_{\alpha\rightarrow \infty}t_\mathrm{CX}\ge\frac{2\Delta^2}{\chi}$ is allowed, however, in reality, we are limited to finite and much lower values of $\alpha$ due to unwanted state transitions in a nonlinear ancilla dispersively coupled to a resonator (oscillator)~\cite{ding2024quantum,eickbusch2022fast,sivak2023real}.